Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Entity Alignment With KG Embeddings

 \paragraph{Translational Methods} Translational methods use distance-based scoring functions in order to optimize a margin-based loss function and learn the embeddings of entities in a KG.
 A distance-based scoring function is a function that measures the plausibility of a relation edge $\left<h,r,t\right>$ i.e., it measures the distance of the embedding of the head to the embedding of the tail entities, given the embedding of the relation.
 A margin-based loss function is a function that these methods aim to minimize, in order to minimize the distance of entity embeddings by a certain margin, computed by a distance-based scoring function.
 The key difference among all those translational methods is based on the degree that they are able to capture more complex graph structures such as cycles, by adopting the appropriate operator in the scoring function.

-\textit{\textbf{TransE}}~\cite{DBLP:conf/nips/BordesUGWY13} is one of the most widely used translational KG embedding methods.
+\textit{\textbf{TransE}}~\citep{DBLP:conf/nips/BordesUGWY13} is one of the most widely used translational KG embedding methods.
 In this method, both entities and relations are represented in the same vector space.
 The relation $r$ is equivalent to the translation of vectors from head entity $h$ to the tail entity $t$.
 If $\left<h,r,t\right> \in X$, then the embedding $\textbf{t}$ of $t$ should be close to the embedding $\textbf{h}$ of $h$, plus the vector $\textbf{r}$ of $r$ , i.e., $\textbf{h}+\textbf{r}\approx \textbf{t}$.
+Formally, TransE minimizes the margin-based loss function: